 But if he had assumed that space was composed of four *spatial* dimensions as is done in “The Imagineer’s Chronicles” he may have been able to define a probabilistic interpretation Born, Bohr and Heisenberg associated with particles in terms of a classical resonant "structure" formed by a transverse wave on a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension.

 This is because as was shown in the article “Why is mass and energy quantized?”
 Oct.
-4, 2007 one can extrapolate the properties of resonance in a three-dimensional environment to a matter wave on a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension which would have the transverse wave properties Louis de Broglie theorized that all particles have.
+4, 2007 one can extrapolate the properties of resonance in a three-dimensional environment to a transverse wave on a "surface" of a three-dimensional space manifold with respect to a fourth *spatial* dimension which would have the wave properties Louis de Broglie theorized that all particles have.

 Briefly it showed the four conditions required for resonance to occur in a classical environment, an object, or substance with a natural frequency, a forcing function at the same frequency as the natural frequency, the lack of a damping frequency and the ability for the substance to oscillate spatial would be meet in one consisting of four.